leios/space-junk/src/content/lars_2.md

 Jake then sighed and stared off into space.
 "He just never finished it."

-I got the gist.
-Grampa was lost before he the design was finalized.
-I then thought out oud, "Hey.
+We sat in silence for a bit before I thought out oud, "Hey.
 What if I finish the superfin for him?
 For you?
 A race sounds like a lot of fun actually."

 I don't know why I suggested it, exactly.
 Maybe because I wanted to figure out what you were looking at earlier.